-Considering it had its roots in the 1960s, the 900 Turbo disguised its age extremely well, continuing until 1994.
-The convertible helped pave the way for a whole new sector of the market; but whether it has a soft or a hard roof, the 900 Turbo remains an icon.
+Considering it had its roots in the 1960s, the 900 Turbo disguised its age extremely well, continuing right through to 1994.
+The convertible helped pave the way for a whole new sector of the market too; but whether it has a soft or a hard roof, the 900 Turbo remains an icon.

-Although the slant-four engine can trace its heritage back to a Triumph design that was used in the earliest Saab 99s, Saab continued development of the engine after it took production in-house in 1973 to create the B-series, and other than in its basic layout it bears little resemblance to the Triumph unit.
-The later Saab H engine, as fitted to post-81 cars, was a further development with an alloy cylinder head.
-The 16-valve version arrived in 1984.
+Although the slant-four engine can trace its heritage back to a Triumph design that was used in the earliest Saab 99s, Saab continued development of the engine after it took production in-house in 1973 to create the B-series.
+Other than in its basic layout it bears little resemblance to the Triumph unit.
+The later Saab H engine, as fitted to post-81 cars, was a further development with an alloy cylinder head, with a 16-valve version arriving in 1984.

 The Saab 900 Turbo, especially in 16v Aero specification, has been a cult classic for many years, never really dropping out of fashion since it came to the market in the mid-1980s, and the best examples have always held strong values.
 Although two-door saloon models were built, it is the practical and (arguably) better-looking three-door hatch that most really lust after.